container-job-runner/cjr/docs/cjr-configuration.md

 4. **timeout-theia**: number
 The number of seconds to wait for a Theia server to start.

+### Vnc
+1. **on-vnc-start**: command that should be run after vnc starts. the environment variable $URL will contain the url of the server.
+2. **vnc-resolution**: resolution for vnc.
+Value should be a string of the form NUMBERxNUMBER (for example "1920x1080"),

 ### Snapshots
 1. **container-registry-auth**: string